 I was feeling depressed thinking that I was becoming depressed about the thought that I could end up like my dad.
 Does that even make sense?
 The fear of depression was making me feel like I had depression.

 I fought this with as much as I had.
 I was falling into a sandpit of anxious feelings that was sure to cause more damage.
 In the end I was able to come out of that momentary chaos.
 I can say that it probably wasn’t a long fight, a month or less, but it felt like a very long time.
 My husband, who has always loved me and fought for me, was always there to comfort me- even when my thoughts scared him (and I know that they did).
 I am grateful for what ever it was that gave me traction again.

 I tell you all that to say this:

 Your story matters.
 Your story is NOT over.
 You matter to this world.

-Both of those snap shots of my life are extreme examples of stress, anxiety, and mental illness.
+Both of those snap shots of my life are extreme examples of stress, anxiousness and mental illness.
 I am passionate about helping people live a life that will help them feel free.
 It is important to me that everyone has somewhere they can turn.
 Your story has a purpose and a power.
 There is something that you have learned that you can teach others.
 You can help someone make a change.
 That is what I want to do here.

 I want to share anything and everything that I have learned that can help make a difference, big or small.
 I will use all the tools that I have collected.
 So when I share, you might see a focus on mental health.
-You will definitely see a focus on oils (they made a huge impact in the anxiety level in my life).
+You will definitely see a focus on oils (they made a huge impact in the anxious feelings in my life).
 Some will be fun stuff, like blending you’re own teas and some will be more serious, like today’s post.

 This is a real world.
 Pleasant times and tough times, I am going to be here.
 I hope that you find something that can be even a little help to you.